Assistant Professor of Neural Science, NYU Shanghai; Global Network Assistant Professor, NYU

-Sukbin Lim is Assistant Professor Faculty Fellow of Neural Science at NYU Shanghai.
+Sukbin Lim is an Assistant Professor of Neural Science at NYU Shanghai and a Global Network Assistant Professor at NYU.
 Prior to joining NYU Shanghai, she was a postdoctoral researcher at University of California, Davis and University of Chicago.
-She holds a PhD from NYU and a B.S. from Seoul National University.
+She holds a PhD from NYU and a BS from Seoul National University.

 Lim S, McKee JL, Woloszyn L, Amit Y, Freedman DJ, Sheinberg DL, Brunel N, Inferring learning rules from distributions of firing rates in cortical neurons, Nature Neuroscience 18, 1804-1810 (2015)